beliu/disaster_response_pipeline/README.md

 ![file_struct](imgs/files.png "File Structure")

 ## Usage
-There are three main groups of scripts: data processing, training and evaluating a model, and running the web application.
+There are main groups of scripts: data processing, training and evaluating a model, and running the web application.

 ### Data Processing
 The `data` folder contains files for reading in text messages and categories, and converting them into a form usable for the training model.
 You can run the data processing yourself by going into the `data` folder and issuing the following command: